DavideGioiosa/Hiraku/README.md

 # Goals

 Have you ever thought about join a live performance with an artist adding in a song the riff that you have in mind?
-Or take part of a session in another part of the word sending your ideas?
+Or take part of a session in another part of the world sending your ideas?

 HIRAKU, is a project created and based on the idea of communication with music through the use of internet.
 Started from a first idea of Davide Gioiosa, **HIRAKU (開曲)** means open melody or open composition, representing the idea music creation with shared ideas.
 It has been developed by a team of two members: **Davide Gioiosa** and **Davide Dal Cortivo**.